- Belmont University is a senior, co-educational university located in Nashville, Tennessee.

 Programming - Service and Engagement are two of Campus Security’s priorities.
 As part of the commitment to the security of our campus community, a number of programs on personal safety, including security awareness, basic self-defense, and bystander intervention are available.
 A complete listing of programs and how to request them is available at https://www.belmont.edu/ocs/crime_prevention_education_and_awareness/index.html

 Handicapped Parking: Vehicles parked in disability spaces must properly display a state-issued placard or license plate as well as a Belmont parking permit or visitor parking placard.
 Temporary accommodations may be made for persons who do not qualify for state-issued handicap placards but who may need a temporary accommodation due to a mobility impairment such as being on crutches.
 For full infomration on ADA parking on campus, please visit https://www.belmont.edu/ocs/parking/parking_regulations.html

 Identification Cards: Security generates the university ID cards and keeps an electronic file of these cards in its database.
 Cards are usually made during registration times and as needed.

 Parking Violations/Fines: Failure to comply with parking regulations may result in a fine, having the vehicle towed from campus at the owner’s expense, an immobilizing boot attached to the wheel of your vehicle, or the loss of campus parking privileges.
 Parking ticket fines are increased for multiple violations, with violation doubling for each offense up to $300.00 per violation.
 Fines must be paid before grades and transcripts will be released.

 |Parking by non-handicapped person in space reserved for the handicapped

 |Parking in a restricted area

-Security Escort Services: OCS provides escorts for anyone on campus at any time the individual wishes an escort from one location on campus to another.
+Security Escort Services: Security provides escorts for anyone on campus at any time the individual wishes an escort from one location on campus to another.

 Division of Student Affairs